Our People

 Assoc Prof. Rohan Clarke

 Rohan lectures in Ecology and leads the REC group in the School of Biological Sciences at Monash University.
-His research interests focus on the ecology of Australian fauna, especially birds and the management and mitigation of threatening processes.
+His research interests focus on conservation biology and ecology, especially as they relate to best-practice strategies to reduce the impact of threatening processes on biodiversity.
 Within these areas of interest, research is conducted at a variety of levels from organismal ecology to ecosystem ecology.
+Ultimately, the REC group's research programs aim to deliver actions that address the biodiversity crisis and respond to climate change as two of the biggest challenges our modern world faces.

 -